llSourcell/prepare_dataset_challenge/README.md

 Add your own test data to test the model out.

 ##Challenge
 The challenge for this video is to create a pokemon classifier by their type 1 (i.e fire, water, grass, etc.) using [this](https://www.kaggle.com/abcsds/pokemon) pokemon dataset on Kaggle.
-Post your github link in the comments and i'll announce the winner in the next video.
+It will be great practice in data preparation (feature selection, cleaning, etc.) Post your github link in the comments and i'll announce the winner in the next video.
 Due date is December 22nd at Noon PST.

 ##Credits